Thobil/YouAreBusted/README.md

 > **_NOTE :_** If nothing happenend verify take the internet network where you want to connect the device is working.

+Values should also be seen on the app on the value display that you add previously.
 You can now disconnect the device from the computer and connect it using the power adapter.

 <center>

 ## **Now device B**
 </center>

-Now like with the sensor we will add the lamp device on Blynk, don't forget to use the lamp template that we create before !
+Now like with the sensor we will add the lamp device on Blynk, **don't forget to use the lamp template that we create before !**

 <img src="./Assets/App16.jpg"  width="200" height="400" />
 <img src="./Assets/App15.jpg"  width="200" height="400" />